python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 Up to this point, we've been doing terminal commands, such as `ls` and `cd`.
 Now, we're going to start programming in Python.

 We'll be primarily using Visual Studio Code (VS Code) as our editor for the Python code that we write.
+Another editor option is called Thonny.
+However, its primary use for the purposes of this class will be debugging.
-Here's how to get set-up:
+<details><summary>Here's how to get set-up for VS Code:</summary>

 - Open VS Code
 - Open your folder using `File -> Open Folder` (If needed, first create a folder using the Terminal or the file managment program.)